The Soldier's Details

 After the war Lou Daily chose to live in Victoria where he farmed at Listerfield – another newspaper report mentioned he was a poultry famer at Ferntree Gully!
 Still Lou preferred Victorian countryside.

 Lou’s name was mentioned in the ‘Borehole Bulletin’ from time to time – in April 1972 Lou, his wife Sadie and family living a very quiet life at Lysterfield.
-Mates were often trying to tempt Lou to visit WA to visit.
+Mates were often trying to tempt Lou to visit WA.

 Lou died in Heidleberg, Victoria on 29 August 1974 aged 63 years.